 “What’s the best seafood restaurant in town?”
-I ask a trusted friend and British expat who moved to Sharm el Sheikh five years ago.
+I ask a trusted friend and British expat who moved to Sharm el Sheikh many years ago.
 Without pausing, she answers “Fares.
 The one in the old market is busier, but the one in El Mercato is slightly better – either way, it’s the best.”

 Egypt isn’t known for its food.
 In fact, its cuisine is known as an amalgamation of other flavours and recipes from around the region, with no stand-out dish.
 A typical breakfast is foul medames, a heavy bowl of broad beans in a thick sauce.
 It’s tasty, but one serving is a bit like swallowing a brick.
 So my rule when in Egypt is generally to stick to Lebanese food.
 After two nights at Fairuz, a good, but expensive Lebanese restaurant in Sharm el Sheikh’s busy Na’ama Bay, I’m desperate for fresh seafood away from the tourist zone where men call out, “Hey spicy baby.”